robertrosman/pdfmouse/README.md

 Open your pdf.
 Run the command `pdfmouse` and the focus will switch to the pdf (hopefully).
 Now the left and right buttons on the mouse will act as the left and right arrow keys, and thus scroll the pdf horizontally.
+Ctrl + scroll wheel will zoom in and out in most pdf viewers.

 To make the mouse buttons function as you're used to, press ctrl as you click.